15 top tips for Scotland sightseeing on a budget

 - The Spirit of Scotland travel pass offers unlimited rail travel throughout Scotland for either four or eight days.
-As of January 2019, four days unlimited travel over eight consecutive days costs £111, while eight days unlimited travel over fifteen consecutive days for £143.
+As of January 2019, four days unlimited travel over eight consecutive days costs £111, while eight days unlimited travel over fifteen consecutive days costs £143.
 Note that these prices can vary depending on available special offers so check the website in advance before you buy the pass.

 - The Highland Rover travel pass gives you four days unlimited travel over eight consecutive days across the Highlands for £89 (as of Jan 2019).
 Although it’s only valid for standard class you can travel at any time and you’ll get 20% off Northlink ferry services to Orkney and Shetland.

 - The Central Scotland Rover travel pass lets you take unlimited journeys between Glasgow, Edinburgh, and the surrounding area for just £49 (as of Jan 2019).
 The pass lasts for three days and is valid for standard class journeys on ScotRail trains, but unfortunately you can’t use it on the new Borders railway line.